-You also may want to have additional trainings for executives and finance teams, as they’re the most likely targets for BEC attacks.
+You may also want to have additional trainings for executives and finance teams, as they’re often targets for BEC attacks.

-Scammers may also start an attack by trying to trick someone into installing malware that they can use to take over or monitor an email account.
-Some software vendors offer free phishing simulation tools that you can use as part of your ongoing training.
+There are also different training tools you can use.
+For instance, many scammers start an attack by trying to trick someone into installing malware that they can use to take over or monitor an email account.
+Some software vendors offer free phishing simulation tools that you can use as a part of your ongoing training.
 Test your employees (and yourself) to see how well everyone does, and then learn more about the red flags that people missed.